ShahnewazMorshed/Image-based-Celestial-Object-Detection/README.md

 ---

 ### Objective
 The objective of this project is to build a clear, statistical framework for identifying celestial objects from survey data.
-The notebook shows how basic exploratory analysis, feature scaling, and classical machine learning models; such as k-Nearest Neighbors, Decision Trees, and Random Forests, used to classify stars, galaxies, and quasars.
+The notebook shows how basic exploratory analysis, feature scaling, and classical machine learning models — such as k-Nearest Neighbors, Decision Trees, and Random Forests — are used to classify stars, galaxies, and quasars.

 ---

 ### Methodology
 The dataset **Skyserver250k.csv** contains spectroscopic and photometric information of celestial objects labeled as *Star*, *Galaxy*, or *Quasar*.
-The workflow begins with basic data cleaning and inspection to check for missing values and remove non-informative fields.
-All features are standardized so that differences in scale do not bias the results.
+The analytical process follows a simple and interpretable structure:

+1. **Data Preparation** — Cleaning, screening, and removing non-informative fields to ensure quality and consistency.
+2. **Feature Standardization** — Scaling all variables to comparable ranges so that no single measurement dominates model training.
+3. **Exploratory Data Analysis (EDA)** — Understanding how different features (such as redshift, brightness, and color indices) interact across object types.
+4. **Model Development** — Applying classical statistical learning algorithms to detect patterns and separability among classes.
-Exploratory analysis is then used to understand feature relationships and identify patterns in brightness, wavelength, and spectral intensity.
-After this, models are trained and compared using standard evaluation metrics such as accuracy, precision, recall, and F1-score.
+5. **Model Evaluation** — Comparing models through standard performance metrics including accuracy, precision, recall, and F1-score.

+A detailed explanation of the full analytical process, including mathematical background and statistical reasoning, is available in the **[Methodology: Statistical Modeling of Celestial Object Detection (PDF)](https://github.com/ShahnewazMorshed/Image-based-Celestial-Object-Detection/blob/main/Methodology%20-%20Celestial%20Object%20Detection.pdf)** document.

 ---

 ### Python Notebook
-**[Celestial_Object_Detection.ipynb](https://github.com/ShahnewazMorshed/Image-based-Celestial-Object-Detection/blob/main/Celestial_Object_Detection.ipynb)** demonstrates the full workflow from data import and cleaning to feature transformation, model training, and result visualization.
-It shows how statistical learning methods can be applied to classify astronomical objects using simple, explainable, and reproducible steps.
+**[Celestial_Object_Detection.ipynb](https://github.com/ShahnewazMorshed/Image-based-Celestial-Object-Detection/blob/main/Celestial_Object_Detection.ipynb)** demonstrates the complete workflow from data import and cleaning to feature transformation, model training, and visualization.
+It shows how statistical learning methods can be applied to classify astronomical objects using clear, explainable, and reproducible steps.

 ---